Contact us at firstname.lastname@example.org

 This winding space includes Magnolia Allée and Tunnel Fountain, a spiral of plants and fountain in Scroll Garden, a display of ribbon beds in Ribbon Garden, Crown Fountain surrounded by crape myrtles in Crown Garden, color-themed pools in Serpentine Garden, and an eclectic blend of cone-bearing plants in Conifer Garden.

-The Orchid Conservatory is the Carolinas’ only 8,000-square-foot, five-story glass house dedicated to a display of orchids and tropical plants.
+The William H. Williamson, III, Orchid Conservatory is the Carolinas’ only 8,000-square-foot, five-story glass house dedicated to a display of orchids and tropical plants.
 Discover a waterfall, showy blooming orchids and tropical plants like a cocoa tree, vanilla orchid and orchid tree.

 Discover 3.2 miles of walking trails around the Garden!
 Persimmon Trail, located off the parking lot, is a short trail that connects with the Carolina Thread Trail.
 Maintained by the Carolina Lands Conservancy, the Thread Trail meanders along Lake Wylie and connects with Meadowood Walk.